amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 *Note: The EC2_PUBLIC_IP_ADDRESS value is the public IP address of the EC2 instance running your monolith container*

-The monolith container runs in the foreground with stdout/stderr printing to the screen, so when the simulated order payload {"Message":{"bundle":"1"}} is received, you should see the order get processed and return a 200 OK.
+The monolith container runs in the foreground with stdout/stderr printing to the screen, so when the simulated order payload `{"Message":{"bundle":"1"}}` is received, you should see the order get processed and return a `200`.
+"OK".

 Here is sample output: